Yefym707/Game/README.md

 envelope provides gentle fades so tones start and end smoothly without clicks.
 Volumes can be adjusted in the **Settings** menu and are applied immediately.

+## Stability & Debug

+The client logs fatal errors to ``~/.oko_zombie/logs/app.log``.
+The file is rotated when it grows beyond ~256 KB.
+Run the game with Python's ``-O`` flag to disable additional validation; in normal mode invariant checks may raise exceptions to help diagnose corrupt saves or illegal moves.

 ## UX polish & Difficulty Presets

 The client features small touches to make the board feel alive: movement and